 - Most people notice an improvement in vision as the eyes heal over the first week after surgery.

-- As there is no flap, there are no flap related risks or complications unlike in LASIK
+- As there is no flap, there is no flap related risks or complications unlike in LASIK

-- It is the preferred procedure for laser vision correction in people who do contact sports or whose jobs involve an increased risk of trauma such a policeman or army personnel
+- It is the preferred procedure for laser vision correction in people who do contact sports or whose jobs involve an increased risk of trauma, such as policemen or army personnel

 - Most people can return to work 4-5days after surgery

 - 95-98% of people notice an improvement in vision without glasses after surgery.
 In a small percentage of people, an enhancement may improve this further.

 - No stitches are required for the surgery